alicemunsal/dohex/DoHex.md

 A component can represent a part of our domain (user, invoice, order, shipping, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

+### Project Structure
+There is no such thing as complex project in this perspective.
+S Components
+Lib:
+Acl: Anti-Corruption Layer

 ### Component Communication